suny-downstate-medical-center/icns-netpyne/README.md

 ## Open a new Terminal window.

-## Install most recent version of Python:
-Enter pip3 install ipython

 ## Install NEURON:
-Enter pip3 install neuron
+Enter: pip3 install neuron
-  This should also install the NMOD compiler.
+  This will also install the NMOD compiler.
   Enter which nrnivmodl in the Terminal to ensure successful installation of NMOD compiler (should point to local compiler).

 ## Install NETPyNE:
-Enter pip3 install netpyne
+Enter: pip3 install -e netpyne

 ## Compile mod files:
-Enter nrnivmodl mod.
+Enter: nrnivmodl mod
   A new directory ‘x86_64’ will appear in the parent directory

 ## Run a simulation: